jakec888/form-remember/README.md

 - add keyboard shortcut √
 - material ui √
 - import hashmap as a json file
+  -- browser API not passing messages from webpage/tab to background
 - export hashmap into json file √
 - composition, composition, composition
 - publish